 - You are a child of the universe, no less than the trees and the stars; you have the right to be here.
 And whether or not it is clear to you, no doubt the universe is unfolding as it should.
 [Max Ehrmann, Desiderata (1927).]

 - Jane Crofut, the Crofut farm, Grover’s Corners, New Hampshire, United States of America, continent of North America, the Western Hemisphere, the world, the solar system, the universe, the mind of God.
-[Thornton Wilder, “Our Town,” Act I.]
+[Thornton Wilder, “Our Town“, Act I.]

 The universe is unfolding as it will.
 The Sun that heats and lights our Earth has been burning for a long time, and probably will continue to burn long after we are gone.
-But if it erupts tomorrow and life on this planet is extinguished, there is nothing any of us can do about it.

 To live like this is to recognize our connection within all the things that made us possible, with gratefulness to nothing in particular, yet to everything.
 It is a way of looking at things, not a statement about how things are.
 This is the essence of spirituality.
 We are all in this together.